DinoMunchy/TheHanger/README.md

 ## Deployment

 The site is deployed on GitHub Pages at: https://dinomunchy.github.io/TheHanger/

+### Deployment Status
+- Last deployment: Checking status...
+- Build status: In progress